Diplomacy of the American Civil War: Italy

 The Kingdom of Italy was proclaimed one month before the beginning of the American Civil War, on March 17, 1861, following the conquest of the Kingdom of the Two Sicilies by Giuseppe Garibaldi's Expedition of the Thousand.
 On July 27, six days after the rout of the Union army at the First Battle of Bull Run, Seward accepted a suggestion of James W. Quiggle, consul to Antwerp, to recruit the popular Garibaldi, and instructed minister Sanford to travel to Turin.

-Betraying the secrecy of the mission, Quiggle wrote to Garibaldi and implied that the Italian would receive supreme command of the Union Army.
+Betraying the secrecy of Sanford's mission, Quiggle wrote to Garibaldi and implied that the Italian would receive supreme command of the Union Army.
 This idea was confirmed to Garibaldi by Sanford's messenger, Joseph Artomi, before Sanford arrived in Italy and without his knowledge or approval.
 In reality, Lincoln and Seward only wanted Garibaldi to assume command of the army defending Washington, D.C. from a possible Confederate attack.
 King Victor Emmanuel II was at the time trying to keep Garibaldi out of government, but he was reluctant to let him leave, because he wanted Garibaldi ready for a possible campaign against French-occupied Rome or Austrian-held Venice.
 Others including Enrico Cialdini wanted Garibaldi to fight the brigandage in Southern Italy.
-The king consented to let Garibaldi leave the country after a direct appeal from the latter.
+The king consented to Garibaldi leaving the country after receiving a direct appeal from him.
 In early September, Garibaldi met with Sanford twice.
 He demanded supreme command because he would be of little use otherwise, and the authority to abolish slavery when the "time seemed ripe", lest the war "appear like a civil war in which the world at large could have little interest or sympathy".
-Sanford replied that not even Lincoln had the authority to give such powers, and the negotiations ended.
-In his final report to Seward, Sanford wrote that Garibaldi "could do nothing co-operatively — never has — and my own conviction, while impressed with his many great qualities, is he never can.
+Sanford replied that not even Lincoln had the authority to grant such powers, ending the negotiations.
+In his final report to Seward, Sanford wrote that Garibaldi "could do nothing co-operatively – never has – and my own conviction, while impressed with his many great qualities, is he never can.
 What he does he must do by himself and in his own way."
-Some historians consider that Garibaldi never was interested in going to the United States and rather used the offer to pressure Victor Emmanuel II into conquering Rome.
+Some historians believe that Garibaldi was never actually interested in going to the United States and only took advantage of the Union's offer to pressure Victor Emmanuel II into conquering Rome.

 The affair became a diplomatic embarrassment for the United States.
-The British and French presses reproduced a rumor that Garibaldi had been offered supreme command and rejected it, deriding the situation as an American "confession of failure" and "military incompetence".
-The claim that Garibaldi had been offered supreme command was denied by Sanford in London and William Dayton in Paris.
+British and French journalists reproduced a rumor that Garibaldi had rejected an offer of supreme command, ridiculing it as a "confession of failure" and "military incompetence" on the part of the Union.
+The claim that Garibaldi had been offered supreme command was denied by Sanford in London and by William Dayton in Paris.